Licensed Insolvency Practitioners With National Coverage

 • So how do I protect myself and ensure that I am getting good advice?

-• You can self fund your liquidation by selling the company assets.
-The proceeds will then be used to pay off creditors and Insolvency Practitioners, in order of priority.
-This allows the liquidation to be done cheaply.
+If your company has assets, you can sell them to generate funds for the liquidation process.
+The proceeds will be used to pay creditors and cover the fees of the licensed insolvency practitioner, in order of priority; this allows the liquidation to be done cheaply.

-• Allow a creditor to force the company into a compulsory liquidation.
-This is the cheapest option in that it doesn’t actually cost you anything.
-BUT it takes a long time and can be stressful.
+One way to avoid direct costs is to allow a creditor to petition the court to forcibly liquidate your company.
+While this is technically the cheapest option for directors, it does come with serious downsides.
+It’s a lengthy process with additional legal complexities, and the court will appoint a liquidator who is independent and has no prior relationship with you.
 In addition, the court appointed liquidator is more likely to pursue you for debts you owe to the company due to the simple fact they are not restricted by how much money is in the case.
-This is the only way you can liquidate a company with no money
+This is the only way you can liquidate a company with no money.

 You can only really liquidate a company with no money if you allow for it to be wound up.